Report of the statutory auditor

 Key audit matter

-As at the balance sheet date, short-term and long-term provisions for environmental measures amounting to CHF 19 million have been recognised in connection with the closure and disposal of the production site at Uetikon and the obligation to decontaminate and absorb the costs of various landfills and properties.
+As at the balance sheet date, current and non-current provisions for environmental protection measures amounting to CHF 23.2 million have been recognised in connection with the closure and disposal of the production site at Uetikon and the obligation to decontaminate and absorb the costs of various landfills and properties.

-Information regarding the provisions for environmental measures can be found in notes 26 and 28 of the notes to the consolidated financial statements.
+Information regarding the provisions for environmental protection measures can be found in notes 7 and 20 of the notes to the consolidated financial statements.

 How our audit addressed the key audit matter